 Why are custom hierarchies Date tables essential for analysis and reporting?
 Let’s explore this issue.
 The current article focuses on the essence of custom hierarchies and using them for viewing the data in a Power BI report.

-A hierarchy is a method of arranging the report data into an organisational top-down style.
+A hierarchy is a method of arranging the report data into an organizational top-down style.
 An item in the top-level has related sub-items in the lower levels, and so on.

 For example, if you look at the business organizational structure, you find the Managing Director (MD) on the top.
 Below the MD, there can be several heads of departments, such as Head of Sales, Head of Accounts, Head of HR, Head of IT, etc. Under the Head of IT, you will see the Program Manager, and below there will be the Lead Programmer, and so on.

 The Date hierarchy is a way of structuring your Date table for comfortable drilling down or drilling up the data based on different grouped time slices.